rayrlam/kickstart/README.md

 - **MySQL**: MySQL database server
 - **phpMyAdmin**: Web-based MySQL administration tool
 - **Redis**: Redis server for caching and session management
+- **Online Users Counting with Redis**: Includes a feature to count the number of online users who have been active in the last 5 minutes.
+This is achieved using Redis to store unique user activity records with a Time to Live (TTL) of 5 minutes.

 ## Using the Makefile